Incarceration and the Family Clinic

 In the parole case, the students worked with two co-defendants—both women—who had been denied parole four times during incarcerations over 26 years.
 Imprisoned in a minimum-security state prison, the women were in their 20s when they killed someone in the course of a robbery, and were convicted of felony murder.
 They have been exemplary prisoners, having earned high school and college degrees, and they had overcome histories of abuse and drug addiction while in prison.

 "They're the result of the current administration's policy to keep all ‘violent' offenders off the streets," Dalmat says.
-A previous Prisoners and Families Clinic student challenged the result of the most recent parole hearing, but the court did not agree.
+A previous Incarceration and the Family Clinic student challenged the result of the most recent parole hearing, but the court did not agree.
 Dalmat and Mosolf researched and drafted a possible appeal to the appellate division, a higher court, of New York State.
 To do so, they developed innovative arguments about statutes that govern parole, an unfair process, they say.
 Meanwhile, they spent much of their time in the clinic preparing the defendants for their next parole hearings.

 "It's very hard for the defendants to go through this every two years," says Mosolf.
 "They are so nervous and then are given a very cursory, antagonistic appearance, which pays no attention to their achievements."